 “If you’re like most micromanagers, you probably don’t even know that you’re doing it.
-Yet the signs are clear:
+Yet the signs are clear.
+You:

-- You often feel frustrated because you would’ve gone about the task differently.
+- Are often frustrated because you would’ve gone about the task differently.

-- You laser in on the details and take great pride and /or pain in making corrections.
+- Laser in on the details and take great pride and /or pain in making corrections.

-- You constantly want to know where all your team members are and what they’re working on.
+- Constantly want to know where all your team members are and what they’re working on.

-- You ask for frequent updates on where things stand.
+- Ask for frequent updates on where things stand.